 In teaching paper-writing, I find it important to explain the basic building-blocks of a successful academic paper before delving into what can be done with language.
 I focus on explaining the best way to structure an essay, moving on to the creation of comprehensive essay plans that effectively argue a point based on good research.
 Grammatical notes and spelling errors, depending on the student in question, can be addressed whenever necessary (and in whatever depth necessary).

-I am a 25 year old American masters student at the University of Edinburgh, currently working on my dissertation on Roman empresses.
-I also studied at Edinburgh undergrad, obtaining a degree in ancient history and classical archaeology.
-Over the course of my undergraduate studies I spent equal time in classes on the Greek and Roman worlds, and on archaeology.
+I am a 26 year old American masters by research student at the University of Edinburgh, currently working on my dissertation on Roman empresses.
+I also studied at Edinburgh for a taught masters degree in ancient history and an undergraduate degree in ancient history and classical archaeology.
+Over the course of my undergraduate studies I spent equal time in classes on the Greek and Roman worlds and on archaeology.
 I also have foundational knowledge in ancient Greek and Latin, and speak conversational Russian.

 I am a passionate student of the ancient world and an excellent writer, having graduated my undergraduate degree with first class honours.
 During my masters this year I have also averaged first class marks.
 Though my own expertise is in ancient Greece and Rome, I love history in general, am well read, and am excellent at revision.